-The length and breadth of the Britain displays amazing countryside.
+The length and breadth of Britain displays amazing countryside.
 Britain has swathes of gorgeous country vistas.

-From Dorset to Kent, the Yorkshire Dales to the Scottish Highlands, is there anywhere quite as lovely as the British Countryside on a warm summers day?
+From Dorset to Kent, the Yorkshire Dales to the Scottish Highlands, is there anywhere quite as lovely as the British Countryside on a warm summer day?

 And Other Crops.